 Regardless of how you arrive at them, review your recruitment criteria with your team.
 Make sure you’re planning to recruit the right people to help answer your research questions.

-Research affords your team powerful opportunities to both interact with people and explore what’s possible.
+Research affords your team powerful opportunities to interact with people and to explore what’s possible.
 While 18F’s UX team agrees on our own ethical principles for design research, these are just our own.
 Discuss and clarify ethical principles with your team and your partners.
 Note any ethical dilemmas or concerns.

 Next, engage your team in a conversation about bias.
 Bias is always present in research, but you can help mitigate it by discussing the types of bias we actively work to mitigate.
 Power dynamics are always at play when people interact with government.
 As a researcher in the federal government, be aware that people’s willingness to share may change depending on their level of trust in government.

 Outputs and outcomes

 Before you get started, discuss with your team (including your agency partners) the desired outputs and outcomes of the research.

 We follow a lean, iterative process, which allows the team to be more responsive and flexible to redefine outputs based on what the process finds.
 Avoid overspecifying your outputs, because you have no way of knowing what you’ll find until the research is underway.
 For example, it’s safer to say “We’ll produce a persona” (a type of artifact) than it is to commit to “We’ll provide 10 useful insights,” because it’s difficult to know how many useful insights the research will produce.
 That said, discussing possible outputs is useful because it can directly affect how you choose to document the research.